The emergence of Web 2.0

 Only three states changed allegiance.
 New Mexico and Iowa voted Democratic in 2000, but voted Republican in 2004.
 New Hampshire voted Republican in 2000 but voted Democratic in 2004.
 In the Electoral College, Bush received 286 votes, and Kerry 251.

-hosts the Olympic Games
+Athens hosts the Olympic Games

 This was the first time since 1896 that the Olympics were held in Greece.
 The United States won the most medals with 101, while Greece came in 15th with a total of 16.
 Despite the success of the event, its high cost (€10 billion, or about $13.8 billion) contributed to the nation's economic crisis later in the decade.

 Train bombings in Madrid kill nearly 200 people